MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/androidx-migration.md

 - Target Android API version 29 or greater.
 - Use Xamarin.Forms version 4.5 or greater.
-- Be using Support Libraries directly or via a depedency.
+- Be using Support Libraries directly or via a dependency.

 Once you have confirmed these settings in your project, build the Android app in Visual Studio 2019.
-During the build process, the Intermediate Language (IL) will be inspected and Support Library dependencies and bindings will be swapped with AndroidX dependencies.
+During the build process, the Intermediate Language (IL) is inspected and Support Library dependencies and bindings are swapped with AndroidX dependencies.
 If your application has all of the AndroidX dependencies required to build, you will notice no differences in the build process.

 > [!NOTE]
 > You must keep the references to the Support Library in your project.
 These are used to compile the application before the migration process inspects the resulting IL and transforms the dependencies.

-If AndroidX dependencies are detected that are not part of the project, a build error will be reported that indicates which AndroidX packages are missing.
-This is a build error example:
+If AndroidX dependencies are detected that are not part of the project, a build error is reported that indicates which AndroidX packages are missing.
+An example build error:

 ```
-Could not find 37 Android X assemblies, make sure to install the following NuGet packages:
+Could not find 37 AndroidX assemblies, make sure to install the following NuGet packages:
 - Xamarin.AndroidX.Lifecycle.LiveData
 - Xamarin.AndroidX.Browser
 - Xamarin.Google.Android.Material